Do I Need to Trademark My Business Name?

 All businesses benefit from trademark registration.
-Does it follow that all businesses should trademark their names?
+However, does it follow that all businesses should trademark their names?

-In many instances yes, companies should trademark their names.
-It provides a level of protection at the federal level.
+In many instances yes, companies should trademark their names as it provides additional protection at the federal level.
 But it is not necessarily the top priority for certain types of businesses.

 So do you need to trademark your business name?
 Your company’s particular circumstances will determine the answer to that question.

 Common law trademark rights

 Even if you never file a federal trademark application, you can still claim rights to the marks your business uses.
 As long as you were the first to use the mark in commerce, you technically have trademark rights.
 You will, however, find it difficult to enforce them without a federal trademark registration.

 Specifically, you might find it difficult to prevent others from using your trademark.
 If you own a federal trademark registration, you have clear grounds to sue those who infringe on your mark.
 If not, you have to take pains to prove that your use of the mark predates the infringing use.
 You can prevail, but it can prove costly.

 Typically, you will save time and money by filing a federal trademark application and acquiring trademark rights that way.
 It costs money up front, but it can save you plenty in legal fees if you ever face an infringement case.
 Read more about the pros and cons of common law trademark rights here.

 Does your company name identify your products?
 In many cases a company will use distinctive branding on its products independent of the company name.
 In that case, it is much more important to trademark the product or brand name than it is the company name.

 Take the mobile game developer Warballoon LLC, for instance.
 They created the hit game Star Command, and in 2012 filed a federal trademark application for that name.
 The USPTO approved them in late 2012.
 Yet, Warballoon did not file a trademark application for its own name.